leebond/github.io/README.md

 ## How to run and connect to Oracle Database Enterprise Edition 12c Release 2 in a Docker container on MacOS X

 #### Install Docker Desktop
-follow and install normally from [docker](https://hub.docker.com/editions/community/docker-ce-desktop-mac)
+download and install normally from [docker-mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac)
 #### Log in to Docker Desktop via Terminal:
 you will be prompted to key in your docker username and password `$ docker login`